 When I visited the steelpan tuner Eckhard Schulz a year ago he took my Free Integral Hang and checked it with his tuning devices.
 Then his verdict was: “There is nothing correct.
 They cannot tune in Bern.”
 There are many who like Eckhard Schulz have difficulties to understand the how and why of PANArt’s free tuning.

-I want to draw your attention to the paragraphs in Felix Rohner’s review external link of Anthony Achong’s standard work “The Secrets of the Steelpan” where he wrote about Achong’s explanation about the importance of the modulations of the partial tones (modes): “This art is primarily about the modulation of the partial tones that makes the steelpan sound spirited and livelily.
+I want to draw your attention to the paragraphs in Felix Rohner’s review of Anthony Achong’s standard work “The Secrets of the Steelpan” where he wrote about Achong’s explanation about the importance of the modulations of the partial tones (modes): “This art is primarily about the modulation of the partial tones that makes the steelpan sound spirited and livelily.
 In absence of this modulation the resulting sound will be dead.
 The instrument will drain energy from the player even if the sounds have harmonic qualities.”

 This may help to understand the physics of free tuning and why “readjusting the harmonics” will never improve the sound but destroy the tuner’s work because there is a physical reason why the modes (harmonics as G.Spence called them) have to be detuned.